Joseph-Maulin/WGUPS/README.md

   can occur during daily execution since it is finding the next route location bit by bit instead of locking in a set route.
 Finally I believe it can be scaled without problem since any additions are just more objects being added.
-Searches through Delivery_Distribution.packages have a reduction in O(n) as the program finds routes.
+Searches through Delivery_Distribution.packages have a reduction in n as the program finds routes.

 # Discuss the efficiency and maintainability of the software.